-The City of Burbank is also exploring the promotion of low-impact development (LID) to mitigate stormwater through infiltration and recharge, though it hasn't set numerical goals for stormwater reuse.
-It is completing a pilot percolation project that improves public right of ways along a street that will allow for the capture and percolation of stormwater.
+The City of Burbank is completing a pilot percolation project that improves public right of ways along a street that will allow for the capture and percolation of stormwater.

 It should also be mentioned that reservoirs in the Subregion have the capability to conserve some stormwater from the upper watershed, though primary purpose of these reservoirs is generally flood prevention.
-In addition, the permeable soils of the subregion would allow for stormwater recharge of the groundwater basins.
+In addition, the permeable soils of the Subregion would allow for stormwater recharge of the groundwater basins.